-Students will learn about different kinds of animal crossings engineered to help protect wildlife and the ways civil engineers can take wildlife migration into account when developing in wildlife habitats.
-They will construct a model of a salamander migration area with a road passing through it and design a crossing to get the salamanders safely to their breeding grounds.
+In this lesson, students will learn about different kinds of animal crossings engineered to help protect wildlife and the ways civil engineers take wildlife migration into account when developing engineering designs.
+Students will construct a model of a salamander migration area with a road passing through it and design a crossing to get the salamanders safely to their breeding grounds.

 Introduce students to: